UnlockingDEV/Chrome-OSU/README.md

 This was created by **i8mb** (me.), and I am still working on this project since 8/10/2023, and the oldest version was helped by [**SlimeBlocker**](https://www.youtube.com/@slimeblocker), Go subscribe to him he deserves it.

-### Currently WIP (Work In Progress), So Please Give It Time Before It Can Release It's First Version.
+### Currently WIP (Work In Progress), So Please Give It Time Before I Can Release It's First Version.